Gaurav-Dev-Build/kernel-learning/README.md

 - Memory management
 - System calls

+## Goal

-Goal: Understand how the Linux kernel works internally.
+Understand how the Linux kernel works internally and how operating systems interact with hardware.